RHIT-CSSE/csse332/Homework/BareMetalOS/InputOutput/README.md

     qemu-system-i386 -fda floppya.img -device isa-debug-exit,iobase=0xf4,iosize=0x04 -boot order=a &

-To test QEMU use test.img.
+Test QEMU use the included test.img.
 If you see some non-error message appear in the QEMU window, you are ready to proceed.

 ## The Bootloader